Skip to main content

 13-4.
 Army GPC PMR Process

 a.
-The Department of the Army, through the ODASA(P), will establish, execute, and provide oversight of a tiered GPC PMR program reviewing each contracting activity every three years in order to achieve the following:
+The Department of the Army, through the ODASA(P), will establish, execute, and provide oversight of a tiered GPC PMR program reviewing each contracting activity every three years to achieve the following:

 b.
 Purpose and Objectives of PMRs.